papercri/IT-Academy-Sprint-2-Shop/README.md

 git clone https://github.com/papercri/IT-Academy-Sprint-2-Shop.git
 ```

-2. Open index.html in your browser and see the app working!
+2. Open index.html from VScode using the extension "Live server" and see the app working!